ACINQ/eclair/docs/PostgreSQL.md

 For nodes with infrequent channel updates its easier to use `pg_dump` to perform the task.

-It's important to stop the node to prevent any channel updates while backup/restore operation is in progress.
+It's important to stop the node to prevent any channel updates while a backup/restore operation is in progress.
 It makes sense to backup the database after each channel update, to prevent restoring an outdated channel's state and consequently losing the funds associated with that channel.